 Some people don’t want to be tracked

-The data is overwhelming and highly subjective (if not suspect)
+The data can be overwhelming and highly subjective (if not suspect)

-Let’s pretend that the data is 100% accurate (another topic than can fill volumes) and 100 marketing and SEO professionals spent exactly the same amount of time extracting, researching and processing your data.
+Let’s pretend that the data is 100% accurate (another topic that can fill volumes) and 100 marketing and SEO professionals spent exactly the same amount of time extracting, researching and processing your data.
 Out will come 100 very different reports and suggestions to improve your SEO, TAC, page rank and a dozen other industry-specific terms.
 They may overlap on popular topics being thrown around that week, but for the most part each will essentially be bringing more baggage to the table than you have data.
-Think of it on par with reading tea leaves: Google will not give out its secrets on how it ranks sites, so ‘experts’ have devised a cottage industry akin to tarot card reading and tasseography.
+Think of it on par with reading tea leaves: Google will not give out its secrets on how it ranks sites, so experts have devised a massive industry around the subject of guessing what Google is doing with the data.
 Let’s be honest here, there is no science to SEO since no one can prove the outcome was a direct result of the method.
 And let’s call it what it is: professional guesswork based on experience in hitting an ever moving target that is altering the rules of the game itself.

 Think of SEO as an archer, and Page Rank as a target in the back of a speeding truck, but the target can control the wind and even deflect arrows at will.
 And worse still, if the arrows hits a bullseye, the target (GA) can reach up and throw the arrow back, if it so chooses and without reason or notice.
 How much time and money are you going to give that archer to gain the reward of hitting the target?